apbarba/apbarba/README.md

 - 👋 Hi, I’m @apbarba
-- 👀 I’m interested in animals and read
+- 👀 I’m interested in animals, drawing and writing
-- 🌱 I’m currently learning reading
+- 🌱 I’m currently...
+Im sure dont important.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...